Volta Congress: First Volta Congress on nuclear physics

-The first Volta Congress was held in October 1931 on the topic of nuclear physics.
+The first Volta Congress was held in October 1931 on the topic of nuclear physics titled "Nuclei and Electrons".
 It was organized by Orso Mario Corbino and Guglielmo Marconi along with Enrico Fermi as secretary.
 Mussolini presided the event.
-It included the participation of Marie Curie.
+It included the participation of Marie Curie, Werner Heisenberg and Niels Bohr.

 II Volta Congress on Europe

 In 1932, the second Volta Congress focused on the topic of "Europe".
 It was presided by Senator Vittorio Scialoja with the intervention of Mussolini, Marconi, Governor of Rome Francesco Boncompagni Ludovisi, and the President of the Senate Luigi Federzoni.
 It was notable for the participation of a number of mainly fascist theorizers and politicians.
 The goal of the meeting was to claim the "rebirth of European civilization could only happen following the Fascist formula."
 Mussolini used the conference to strengthen ties with Franz Seldte from the Der Stahlhelm and with Hermann Göring and Alfred Rosenberg from the Nazi Party.